Shortcuts app on iOS: Everything You need to Know

 - Go back to the ‘Library’ tab to find the shortcut you just added.

-- To further customise it, hit the three horizontal dots on the top-right and click on the settings icon right next to the share button.
+- To further customize it, hit the three horizontal dots on the top-right and click on the settings icon right next to the share button.
 Here you can choose options like, ‘Add to Siri’ – which will bring you to the next screen where you can record the phrase that you would like to use to trigger the shortcut using Siri, ‘Show in Widget’ – shows the shortcut in widget, and ‘Add to Home Screen’ – adds an app-like icon on the Home Screen.

 Here are some pre-defined shortcuts that you can use to save time every day-